-The fee to attend this interactive e-session is $75 CAD but free for GCNC-Participants and employees of the Canadian Trade Commissioner Services (TCS).
-Clients of the TCS can also take 10% off, please contact email@example.com for the discount codes.
+There is a $75+HST participation fee for this e-session.
+This e-session is free for participants of the GCNC and Canadian Trade Commissioners.
+Clients of the TCS can take 10% off the ticket price, please contact firstname.lastname@example.org for the discount code.

 If you are a candidate for the Certificate in Regional Anti-Corruption Managment Program, you will be automatically added to participate in this e-session.

 To register, please add the following item to cart and check out.
 After the check out process, we will send you a confirmation email with information on how to access the e-session within the next 1-2 business days.

 About this Training e-Session

 Africa is up and coming – is your company ready to take advantage of the huge opportunities presented in virtually every sector of its economy?